cogentcore/core/webcore/examples/basic/content/docs/index.md

-# Welcome to the WebKi docs!
+# Welcome to the Webcore docs!

 To get started, read [our helpful guide on getting started!](gettingstarted)